Japan cancels a third of contracted Astrazeneca vaccine purchase - NewsBreak

 Japan cancels a third of contracted Astrazeneca vaccine purchase

-TOKYO, April 11 (Reuters) - Japan has cancelled the purchase of about 40 million Astrazeneca Plc (AZN.L) COVID-19 vaccine doses it agreed to buy last year, a health ministry official said in parliament on Monday.
+TOKYO (Reuters) - Japan has cancelled the purchase of about 40 million Astrazeneca Plc COVID-19 vaccine doses it agreed to buy last year, a health ministry official said in parliament on Monday.

 About Astrazeneca 200,000 doses have been supplied to local governments in Japan, while 63 million doses have donated overseas, the official added.

-Japan has predominantly relied on the mRNA-type vaccines developed by Pfizer Inc (PFE.N) and Moderna Inc (MRNA.O) for its COVID inoculations and boosters so far.
+Japan has predominantly relied on the mRNA-type vaccines developed by Pfizer Inc and Moderna Inc for its COVID inoculations and boosters so far.

 Comments / 0